davidegat/AIRCBot/README.md

-# AIRCBot: Advanced IRC Bot with LLM Integration
+# AIRCBot: AI-powered IRC Bot with LLM Integration

 AIRCBot is a Python-based IRC bot that interacts with locally or remotely hosted language models to provide conversational AI capabilities.
 The bot is capable of joining an IRC channel, responding to direct messages, fetching the latest news, and managing authenticated user interactions.
 This document outlines how to install, configure, and use AIRCBot effectively with LMStudio locally.